HCI-Laboratory/Smart-Firefighting/Firefighter-Activity-Recognition/README.md

 For research purposes, we have collected the Specialized Firefighting Training Associated Activities (SFTAA) dataset that contains 8 activities during firefighting SCBA endurance training performed by 18 firefighters.

+The dataset structure can be found via this file(SFTAA-structure.md)

-To avoid commercial use, if you want to access our dataset, you should fill the document and send it to us via e-mail.
+If you'd like to access our dataset, please send us your request via e-mail. (boon-giin.lee@nottingham.edu.cn)

 ## Cite
 If you use the dataset in your own work, please cite our paper. (**Will Update Soon**)